 7. When you are ready to assemble the chronograph mechanism, study the isometric drawing on the last part in this book.
-This drawing should aid you in identifying the part to be assembled.
+This drawing should aid you in identifying the part to be assembled and detecting possible defects on the part.

 8. At the bottom of this page is a photograph of a chronograph.
 In this photograph is the same part painted in black.
-The part is in its exact location that this part occupies in the watch.
+The part is shown in the exact location it occupies in the watch.
+(Continued on next page)